Hatuna/dcm-trix-addon/README.md

 ## Setting up authentication

-1. Go to `File > project properties` and copy the script id.
+1. Go to `File > Project Settings` and copy the script id.
 You will need this later.
 1. In the same script editor go to `Resources > Cloud platform project` and click on the project link.